Acceptance Criteria

 Tension

-A personal experience, a symptom of dissonance between an individual's perception of a situation, and their expectations or preferences.
+A personal experience, a symptom of dissonance between an individual's perception of a situation and their expectations or preferences.

-A fixed period of time spent focused on a specific activity (which is not necessarily finished by the end of the timebox).
+A fixed period of time spent focused on a specific activity (which is not necessarily finished by the end of the time box).

 Transparency (principle)